By Melissa Sotudeh, CFP

 Here is where establishing good habits early on can start paying off — or where you can “bonk” and completely lose momentum.
 As an experienced runner, I know how to avoid this.

 Preparation pays off.
-I have monitored my speed on the flat ground and up and down hills; I have hydrated and fueled myself so my body is doing what it was trained to do.
+I know to monitor my speed on the flat ground and up and down hills; and I hydrate and fuel myself so my body can perform well.
 Similarly, if you have been saving and investing all along, you’ll be in good shape.
 There’s a lot you may need to do — like keep saving for retirement, financing your child’s college education, paying down a mortgage and plenty else — but you can handle it.
 Automate your savings to your 401(k) retirement plan, your 529 college savings plan and taxable investment accounts, and keep managing your debt.
 Stick to your investment plan and stay focused on YOUR economy, not THE economy.
 Make sure you have the right asset allocation and the most tax-efficient investment strategy, and that you rebalance your investments on a regular basis.
 These things are all in your control.
 This is YOUR marathon, not THE marathon.

 The last 6.2 miles: Closing in on retirement